cpq/bare-metal-programming-guide/README.md

 beginning of flash, then `.text` follows immediately after, and `.data` lies far above.
 Addresses in `.text` are in the flash region, and addresses in `.data` are in the RAM region.
-If some function has address e.g. `0x8000100`, then it it located exactly at that address on flash.
+If some function has address e.g. `0x8000100`, then it is located exactly at that address on flash.
 But if the code accesses some variable in the `.data` section by the address e.g. `0x20000200`, then there is nothing at that address, because at boot, `.data` section in the `firmware.bin` resides in flash!
 That's why the startup code must relocate